ApiLogicServer/Docs/docs/index.md

 === "2.
 Execute"

-    Projects are ready to run, instantly, providing
+    Instead of weeks or months, projects are ready to run, *instantly*, providing:

     * an **Admin App** for Business User collaboration, and
     * an **API** to unblock custom app dev